-However, metformin is also increasingly being prescribed for people who live with polycystic ovary syndrome (PCOS).
+Metformin is increasingly being prescribed for people who live with polycystic ovary syndrome (PCOS).

-• Metformin can help manage PCOS symptoms such as irregular periods, weight gain, acne, and infertility by stabilizing hormone levels and improving menstrual regularity.
+• Metformin helps manage PCOS symptoms such as irregular periods, weight gain, acne, and infertility by stabilizing hormone levels and improving menstrual regularity.

 • Metformin works by lessening sugar production by the liver, reducing sugar absorption in the intestines, and decreasing insulin resistance, a common issue in PCOS.
 This helps with regulating menstrual cycles, reducing excess hair growth, and potentially aiding in weight loss.